Best Online Master in Music Education Programs

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

-What Courses Will I Take in an Online Master's in Music Education Program?
+What Courses Will I Take in an Online Music Education Master's Program?

 This course explores the origins of music in the United States, including influences from Europe, Africa, and other regions.
 Students also learn about the development of uniquely American genres like blues, jazz, and rock.